neungkl/verbal-language-parser/README.md

 Verbal Language
 ===

-A 2110316 Programming Language study class homework.
-The assignment is creating a "Verbal" language with your own style of grammar language and also implement some basic staff of language parser from study knowledge.
+:sound: Verbal parser is the part of 2110316 Programming Language study class homework.
+The assignment is creating a "Verbal" language with your own style of grammar language and also implement some basic staff of language parser from study knowledge with LL(1) algorithm.

 *Note : The scale of project is still in development state.
 But it's sufficient for sending to my teacher with current version.
 So, the project is currently not finished.
-But if I have enough time I maybe continue development to production state*
+But if I have enough time I maybe continue development to production state.*

 ## Introduction